Fungible and Asset Location

 Money is Fungible Meaning: Why Dividend Paying Stocks Don’t Make Sense

-With dividend-paying stocks, people think they can “live off the interest,” and that is safer than a total return approach where you sell funds at capital gains rates when you need the income.
-Because you are paying ongoing taxes on the qualified dividends rather than choosing when to pay taxes, the dividend approach can actually be less efficient than the total return approach.
+With dividend-paying stocks, people think they can “live off the interest,” which is safer than a total return approach where you sell funds at capital gains rates when you need the income.
+Because you are paying ongoing taxes on the qualified dividends rather than choosing when to pay taxes, the dividend approach can be less efficient than the total return approach.

 Money is Fungible Meaning: Why Bucket Plans Don’t Make Sense